Indecent proposals: Estimating the impact of regional state aid through EU guideline compliance

 Work in Progress

-- Identifying Local Fiscal Interaction: Evidence from a Finance Reform in Flanders (joint with Lorenz Fischer)
+- Identifying Local Fiscal Interaction: Evidence from a Finance Reform in Flanders (with Lorenz Fischer)

-- The Role of Fiscal Interest in Local Policy: Evidence from a Tax Base Reform (joint with Willem Sas)
+- The Role of Fiscal Interest in Local Policy: Evidence from a Tax Base Reform (with Willem Sas)

 - Ramboer, S. and Reynaerts, J. (2018).
 Onroerende voorheffing remt groei bedrijven af.
 VIVES Briefing 2018/03.
 Leuven: Research Centre for Regional Economics.